SotirisPloumis/IndividualProject/readme.md

 Task: Create a program that manages a school (DB, roles, password hashing)

-Program stores all information to DB using Entity Framework 6 Program uses hashing to store user passwords
+Program stores all information to DB using Entity Framework 6 Program uses hashing to store user passwords and ReadLine to mask password at register and login

 Program starts with an empty DB, checks if a HeadMaster is present and if not prompts the user to register as a HeadMaster (first time setup)